jakubito/spotify-release-list/PRIVACY.md

 Spotify Release List is a simple application written in Javascript that runs entirely in your browser.

-## Motivation

-The idea behind this app is not new.
-[Almost 2000 people have requested this basic feature over the course of 5 years](https://community.spotify.com/t5/Live-Ideas/Discover-New-Release-Section-for-Followed-Artists/idi-p/949039).
-I didn't wait for Spotify and decided to build it myself.
-I also made sure there is no cost of running this project online - [Netlify](https://www.netlify.com/) provides everything for free (Thanks Netlify!).

-**Spotify Release List is a hobby project with no revenue, no ads and is 100% free to use.**

 ## Services

 There are two external services that are being used by the app - Spotify and Sentry.